-SAANED the non-profit company nested within a for profit holding company SAANED registered in Jordan.
+SAANED the non-profit company is nested within the for profit holding company SAANED and registered in Jordan.
 The founders followed such legality of registration because of the difficulty of registering charitable activities in Jordan.
 To guarantee propriety, the finances for the non-profit and the for-profit will be kept separate and the for-profit will charge a 15 per cent overhead to cover support costs (secretarial, audit, office etc.).

-To British eyes, where there is well established tradition of charitable law not present in the allows charity to do consultancy as long it serves its objectives, this is not the case in Jordan.
+For example to British eyes, where there is well established tradition of charitable law not present in the Arab region, this may seem a bit unusual.
+Unlike Charity Laws in UK which allows charity to do consultancy as long it serves its objectives, this is not the case in Jordan.
 Registering charity in Arab region is not straight forward.
 Most of the entities that one of the founders, Atallah Kuttab, was involved in founding in the last five years (like Arab Human Rights Fund (AHRF), Arab Foundations Forum (AFF) and Naseej) had to register in Europe and then register a branch in the Arab Region (AHRF took two years to register its branch in Lebanon and still incomplete at end of August 2011; AFF and Naseej are still struggling till August 2011 with registering their branches in Jordan).
 It was felt that it is important that SAANED should be incorporated in one of the Arab countries, if it was meant to support Arab Philanthropy, and Jordan was selected.

 Question 2: How is transparency in relationship ensured between the profit and not for profit entities in the governance structure and their finances?

-SAANED not-for-profit entity is independently incorporated and will have its own finances and will be audited as required by Jordanian law.
+SAANED not-for-profit entity is independently incorporated and has its own finances.
+It is audited as required by Jordanian law.
 There is clear delineation of its finances and at no point any grant funds will be used outside the not-for-profit entity except for paying the 15% overheads fees for using spaces and admin support.
-Initially, there will be an advisory committee will meet at least once a year virtually, or in person if budgets allows, to guide the activities of both the profit and the not-for-profit companies to ensure compliance with the objectives.
+Currently the advisory committee meets at least once a year virtually, or in person if budgets allows, to guide the activities of both the profit and the not-for-profit companies to ensure compliance with the objectives.

-The advisory committee will be chaired by one of the founders, namely Atallah Kuttab, and will include 5-6 international figures plus same number from the Arab region.
+The advisory committee is chaired by one of the founders, namely Atallah Kuttab, and includes 5-6 international figures plus same number from the Arab region.

 Experience in the sector of philanthropy and development together with gender and geographic representation is key in the selection of advisory committee members.
 By end of 2013, the founders will discuss with the advisory committee setting a governance board (around five people) that will actually oversee the activities of the not-for- profit SAANED and ensure independence from the SAANED holding company.